Skip to Content

 Read More about Homemade Corn Tortillas: Using a Tortilla Press

 Tamales are special.
-While not the easiest thing to make, the recipe below offers a few methods to make it easier by revising the step where you rehydrate, deseed and roast the dried peppers.
-These tamales have excellent flavor and texture and can be made even easier if you enlist family or friends in the …
+While not the easiest thing to make, I can share a few methods to make it easier by revising the step where you rehydrate, deseed and roast the dried peppers, replacing this process with a homemade powdered spice blend.
+These Mexican pork tamales have excellent flavor and texture, while offering an easier …

-Read More about How to Make Tamales: Step-by-step Tutorial for Beginners
+Read More about How to Make Mexican Pork Tamales: Step-by-Step

 Easy Pork Chile Colorado with Cactus (Nopales)